Beauty is often at the heart of a lot of people’s deepest personal and spiritual desires.

 A Day of Beauty

 While doing this I noticed a few things about beauty and evocativeness.
+Here are my freeform reflections in the order in which they emerged throughout the day.

 There is an art-form in trusting what you find evocative.
 If you start second-guessing and trying to find the things that are “objectively” beautiful, you lose the emotional connection that it’s there to create.

-This requires a level of sincerity – an emotional openness, combined with a sharp discernment that comes from being intimately in touch with yourself and your inner world.
+Finding what is evocative for you requires a level of sincerity – an emotional openness, combined with a sharp discernment that comes from being intimately in touch with yourself and your inner world.

 I noticed that the evocativeness in absurdity or darkness can be more compelling to me than pure light beauty, but that it is also harder to capture.